TNTurnerLab/Tortoise/README.md

 Two main inputs:

 1) .bam or .cram files for the trio(s)
-2) A comma delimited text file, with one trio per line, with sample IDs formatted in the following way:  Father,Mother,Child
+2) A comma-delimited text file, with one trio per line, with sample IDs formatted in the following way:  Father,Mother,Child

 You may run WGS, WES, and PacBio long-read sequencing data.

-You may download the full 30x WGS NA12878 trio .cram files from the 1000 Genomes Project to test the workflow, links found below:
+You may download the full 30x WGS NA12878 trio .cram files from the 1000 Genomes Project to test the workflow, links are found below:

 ```
 wget -q ftp://ftp.sra.ebi.ac.uk/vol1/run/ERR323/ERR3239334/NA12878.final.cram